Eleas/99-Bottles-of-Beer-on-the-Amiga/README.md

 # 99 Bottles of Beer, Amiga style
-Being an implementation of "99 Bottles of Beer on the Wall" for the Commodore Amiga.
+Implements the song "99 Bottles of Beer on the Wall" in a CLI window.

 # What's an Amiga?
 Used to be the future.